johnblakey/rivers-simple-frontend/README.md

 ### Create a new app to test in Chrome

-$ npm run buildrun
-combines the below commands:

-$ npn run compile
 $ npm run build
-$ npm run dev
+combines the individual TypeScript, linting, and server build into one for testing

 then run VSCode "Run and Debug" test with Chrome, works by pointing at Vite dev server

-## Local Testing Google Cloud Login (can remove)
+## Local Testing Google Cloud Login (can remove after full new restart succeeds without Google login)

 Was required if terminal or VS Code back when frontend directly connected to Datastore